Lord Peter Wimsey: Detective work

 Back in London in 1932, Wimsey goes undercover as "Death Bredon" at an advertising firm, working as a copywriter (Murder Must Advertise).
 Bredon is framed for murder, leading Charles Parker to "arrest" Bredon for murder in front of numerous witnesses.
 To distinguish Death Bredon from Lord Peter Wimsey, Parker smuggles Wimsey out of the police station and urges him to get into the papers.
 Accordingly, Wimsey accompanies "a Royal personage" to a public event, leading the press to carry pictures of both "Bredon" and Wimsey.

 By 1935 Lord Peter is in continental Europe, acting as an unofficial attaché to the British Foreign Office (at the time of writing, British diplomacy was much concerned with the impending Italian invasion of Ethiopia).
 Harriet Vane contacts him about a problem she has been asked to investigate in her college at Oxford (Gaudy Night).
 At the end of their investigation, Vane finally accepts Wimsey's proposal of marriage.

 The couple marry on 8 October 1935, at St Cross Church, Oxford, as depicted in the opening collection of letters and diary entries in Busman's Honeymoon.
 The Wimseys honeymoon at Talboys, a house in east Hertfordshire near Harriet's childhood home, which Peter has bought for her as a wedding present.
 There they find the body of the previous owner, and spend their honeymoon solving the case, thus having the aphoristic "Busman's Honeymoon".

 Over the next five years, according to Sayers' short stories, the Wimseys have three sons: Bredon Delagardie Peter Wimsey (born in October 1936 in the story "The Haunted Policeman"); Roger Wimsey (born 1938), and Paul Wimsey (born 1940).
 However, according to the wartime publications of The Wimsey Papers, published in The Spectator, the second son was called Paul.
 In The Attenbury Emeralds, Paul is again the second son and Roger is the third son.
 In the subsequent The Late Scholar, Roger is not mentioned at all.
 It may be presumed that Paul is named after Lord Peter's maternal uncle Paul Delagardie.
 "Roger" is an ancestral Wimsey name.

 In Sayers's final Wimsey story, the 1942 short story "Talboys", Peter and Harriet are enjoying rural domestic bliss with their three sons when Bredon, their first-born, is accused of the theft of prize peaches from the neighbour's tree.
 Peter and the accused set off to investigate and, of course, prove Bredon's innocence.

-Fictional bibliography
+Fictional bibliophilia and bibliography

+Lord Peter has a noted collection of early editions of Dante: it includes, besides the famous Aldine octavo of 1502, the Naples incunabulum of 1477 sine typographo and the Florence incunabulum of 1481 printed by Niccolò di Lorenzo, which in Whose Body?
+Bunter bought for him at Sir Ralph Brocklebury's auction sale.

 Wimsey is described as having authored numerous books, among them the following fictitious works: